reflectoring/reflectoring.github.io/content/blog/book-reviews/2019-09-11-book-review-shape-up.md

 ---
+authors: [tom]
 title: "Book Review: Shape Up"
-categories: [book-reviews]
+categories: ["Book Notes"]
-modified: 2019-09-11
+date: 2019-09-11
 excerpt: "A review of the online Book 'Shape Up' by Ryan Singer, describing the set of techniques Basecamp uses to develop software."
-image:
+image: images/covers/shape-up.png
-  teaser: /assets/img/teasers/shape-up-1200x628.png
-  opengraph: /assets/img/teasers/shape-up-1200x628-branded.png
 ---

 ## TL;DR: Read this Book, when...